Geets1810/mood-meets-media/README.md

     🎯 User-Centered, Warm, and Intuitive Design

     🎯 Built Fully with Latest OpenAI 1.0 API Standards

+    ## New Feature Update ✨

+Mood Meets Media now uses emotion-aware intelligence to personalize your content journey:
+- Your journal entries are analyzed using NLP models.
+- Detected moods are mapped to carefully curated genres.
+- Recommendations dynamically shift based on your emotional needs.
+- Gentle mood transitions are suggested to help you feel supported and uplifted.

+Experience content that aligns with how you feel 🌿

 🚀 Future Roadmap (Optional Section)